The Agent2Agent Protocol and AgentHub Implementation

 - Enhanced resilience as temporary agent unavailability doesn’t block the entire system

-The Agent2Agent protocol defines rich task structures with flexible message content that AgentHub implements:
+The Agent2Agent protocol defines rich task message structures that AgentHub implements:

-string id = 1; // Unique task identifier
+string task_id = 1; // Unique identifier for tracking

 }